Less Than a Widow

 God does some of his greatest work in you during the hardest times in your life.
 The story of Ruth tells us what can happen when we take God at his word.
 Ruth and Naomi experience overwhelming obstacles and some real heartaches, but they come through with flying colors because of God’s help.
 Also available in Spanish.

-Revision by Kathleen Evenhouse with contributions by Brent and Diane Averill
+Rewrite by Kathleen Evenhouse with contributions by Brent and Diane Averill

 Discover Your Bible: Jonah